florinpop17/app-ideas/Projects/FastFood-App.md

 ### Application Operation
--   [ ] User can see an input area that allows the entry of the time interval for customer arrival and a time interval for the fulfillment of an _order ticket_ by the cook.
+-   [ ] User can see an input area that allows the entry of the time interval for customer arrival and a time interval for the fulfilment of an _order ticket_ by the cook.
--   [ ] User can see a customized warning message if the customer arrival interval or the order fulfillment interval is incorrectly entered.
+-   [ ] User can see a customized warning message if the customer arrival interval or the order fulfilment interval is incorrectly entered.
 -   [ ] User can start the simulation by clicking on a Start button.
 -   [ ] User can see an order line area containing a text box showing the number of customers waiting to place orders.